vippsas/vipps-partner-api/vipps-partner-api.md

    [`POST:/products/orders`](https://vippsas.github.io/vipps-developer-docs/api/partner#tag/Vipps-Product-Orders/operation/orderProduct)
    and gets a link to the pre-filled PO on [portal.vipps.no](https://portal.vipps.no).
-2. The merchant user uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
+2. The merchant uses the link and logs in with BankID on [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with a page informing them that they need to sign an MA before filling in the PO.